{{ root_page.title }}

 Gingerbread

 Gingerbread works with single parent families.
-They support, advise and campaign with single Mum’s & Dad’s to help them meet their family’s needs.
+They support, advise and campaign with single Mums and Dads to help them meet their family’s needs.

-For additional information, you can contact them on:
+For more information you can contact them via:

 Independent Provider Special Education Advice (IPSEA)